Photo of Chris Bracebridge

 Chris Bracebridge

 Chris Bracebridge specialises in advising multinational employers on international employment and global mobility matters, including complex transactional issues and senior employee retention and termination arrangements.
 He co-heads a Global Workforce Solutions team providing the employment, benefits, tax and immigration advice required in these complex situations.
-A keen advocate for increasing the diversity of the legal profession, Chris also leads the London office’s diversity and inclusion efforts.
+A keen advocate for increasing the diversity of the legal profession, Chris also leads the London office’s diversity, equity, and inclusion efforts.

 Chris’ UK domestic practice comprises contentious, commercial and advisory employment experience.
 He advises on the HR aspects of company and business acquisitions and disposals, and outsourcing transactions, represents major employers in dismissal, discrimination, and whistle-blowing cases, and advises corporate clients on the full range of day-to-day employment issues (in particular, listed company executive departures), as well as data privacy and pensions matters.